azesmway/react-native-unity/README.md

 The plugin that allows you to embed a Unity project into React Native as a full-fledged component.
 The plugin now supports the new architecture.

+### Android
+Attention!
+Added support for Unity 2023 and above

 > [!IMPORTANT]
 > For iOS, it is no longer necessary to embed a project created with Unity.
 Only the built `UnityFramework` is used.
 It should be placed in the plugin folder at the path - `<YOUR_RN_PROJECT>/unity/builds/ios`